 - Enter community service hours on database

-- Create mailing lists for different constituency letters throughout the year
+- Create mailing lists and prepare mailings for different constituency letters throughout the year

 - Create mailing lists for the Brimmer Magazine and Holiday cards